Urge Secretary Jewell to Protect Izembek National Wildlife Refuge

 Last week, the U.S. Fish and Wildlife Service indicated that it will deny a request to build a road through remote wilderness areas of Alaska's Izembek National Wildlife Refuge.
 This decision now goes to the Secretary of the Interior to be finalized.

 The Izembek National Wildlife Refuge is internationally recognized for its important wetlands and wildlife habitat, and as congressionally designated Wilderness.

-Tell Secretary Salazar that you stand behind the Fish and Wildlife Service's decision, and urge him to finalize and adopt the agency's decision to deny this proposed road.
+Tell Secretary Jewell that you stand behind the Fish and Wildlife Service's decision, and urge him to finalize and adopt the agency's decision to deny this proposed road.

 Re: Please finalize and adopt the agency's decision to protect Izembek National Wildlife Refuge

 I want to urge you to demonstrate real conservation leadership concerning the proposed road through Izembek National Wildlife Refuge in Alaska.
 The pristine wilderness of the Izembek refuge is home to almost the entire global seabird population of Pacific black brant and other vulnerable waterfowl, as well as brown bears, wolves, and wolverines.